 2. Cover your herb with raw organic apple cider vinegar.
 Cover with a tight fitting lid.
 Vinegar can rust metal lids.
 I line my jars with wax paper to avoid this.

 3. Label your vinegar including the name of your plant, the vinegar, date, and even the latin name (good practice).

-5. Once the 6 weeks are up, separate the plant matter from the vinegar, strained through a cheesecloth or strainer, and store in a new bottle.
+5. Then strain and separate the plant matter from the vinegar, strained through a cheesecloth or strainer, and store in a new bottle.

 Questions?
 Comments?
 Please contact me through leaving a comment below.